samdphillips/onyx-rb/README.md

 Here are some of the difference from other Smalltalks that are planned on being added:

-- currently no exceptions
 - currently no IO system
 - currently not vm based, no bytecode
 - currently no browser or other development tools